PRASHANTK22111993/book-lib-sys/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-User will be landing to the homepage of the application where user can search for books
+User will be landing to the homepage of the application where user can search for books, add or edit books

     - Search by name/author/publication (Enter search term "chetan")
     - It will list the books available using search term.
     - Click on any of the book from list then, user will be taken to the